QubitPi/Ostwind/docs/docs/logging-guidelines.md

 Log Levels
 ----------

-To be able to balance the trade off between logging more information and having better performance, Athena's logging framework allows controlling which log messages are processed using Log Levels.
+To be able to balance the trade off between logging more information and having better performance, Ostwind's logging framework allows controlling which log messages are processed using Log Levels.
 Here are some guidelines to help figure out what level a particular message should be logged at.
-By following these guidelines, logging will be handled consistently across the Athena codebase.
+By following these guidelines, logging will be handled consistently across the Ostwind codebase.

 ### Error

-Should be used when Athena is having trouble and cannot reliably respond to requests.
-Under normal running conditions, there shouldn't be `Error`-level logs emitted by Athena.
-Any `Error`-level logs that _are_ emitted by Athena should be major events that likely require urgent intervention.
+Should be used when Ostwind is having trouble and cannot reliably respond to requests.
+Under normal running conditions, there shouldn't be `Error`-level logs emitted by Ostwind.
+Any `Error`-level logs that _are_ emitted by Ostwind should be major events that likely require urgent intervention.
 Here are some examples:

 - There is a configuration error that will prevent the application from working _correctly_.